lammps/lammps/doc/src/write_data.rst

 value is specified as *numeric*, then numeric types are used.
 If the value is specified as *labels*, then interaction types are written as type labels using the default label map.
-When using type labels, the default label map must be written to the data file.
+When using type labels, the default label map (i.e., Type Label sections) must be written to the data file.

 The *pair* keyword lets you specify in what format the pair coefficient information is written into the data file.
 If the value